LeonardoDilecce/T.H.A.E.L.Y.X/CODE_OF_CONDUCT.md

 ---

 ## ❤️ Our Goal
-The goal of this Code of Conduct is to foster a positive, collaborative, and respectful environment where Mission T.H.A.E.L.Y.X can grow and thrive.
+The goal of this Code of Conduct is to foster a positive, collaborative, and respectful environment where T.H.A.E.L.Y.X can grow and thrive.